 A good soil pH can come from both regular soil and living soil.
 But the best soil pH.. the one that is most ideal for your exact location, comes from living soil.
 Out in the wild the biodiversity that naturally occurs makes its soil ideal to grow from.
 Forest soil is some of the best thanks to all the nutrients and ranges of sunlight.

 Living soil helps you grow a variety of fruits, herbs and vegetables that grow together in harmony and help each other too.
 This lets you grow year round in the same place without having to mess with the dirt too much.
 Living soil is what natural farming relies on (such as the current Thai Natural Farming I’m learning).
 It has a heavy Korean natural farming influence.
 Both farming methods are similar and rely on mulch and organic liquid fertilizers to create a biodiverse soil and then, “living soil”.

 This post shared information about soil pH and how to find and attain the pH levels you need for your garden.
-To learn more about living soil and how to maintain a perfect amount of natural microorganisms for that soil, make sure to sign up to our Sprouting Fam Newsletter and I will send you a weekly article with natural farming tips.
-The first few will talk about soil and how to keep it living.
+As we learn more about living soil and how to maintain a perfect amount of natural microorganisms for that soil, we will share here.

 Thanks for coming by the Sprouting Fam blog!